 There are some dogs who are constantly on the go every minute of the day and are always ready to jump into any adventure or activity with all four paws.
-But there are other calm dog breeds who after a daily walk, are quite happy to snuggle up and snooze on the sofa.
+But there are other dog breeds that are content with leisurely walks and a more relaxed lifestyle.

 1. Bassett Hound

 When they're not hot on a trail following a scent, this laid-back dog breed is usually found lounging on the sofa, patiently awaiting their next snack.
-They're known for their gentle natures while inside the house, but are also always up for an adventure out on a walk, and love nothing more than to engage their natural instincts and sniff out a trail.
+They're known for their gentle natures while inside the house but are also always up for an adventure out on a walk, and love nothing more than to engage their natural instincts and sniff out a trail.

 Although the Basset Hound is a calm dog breed, it's important that they're regularly exercised and that their diet is monitored as they're prone to obesity.